hpiedcoq/Refine_RCS/README.md

 VERSIONS :

+2.1 : 24/08/2015.
+VAT identifier computation optimized to a bug if final modulo < 10.

 2.0 : 14/08/2015.
 VAT identifier based on the Luhn Algorithm.
 Check and compare on the VIES platform

 1.9 : 29/07/2015.
 Minor bugs fixed. added year of birth of owner, status of the company (active, ceased), Type of company